martinlebeda/passwdgen/README.md

 # passwdgen
 Human readable and pronounceable password generator writen in perl.
+Freely inspired by utility on old SCO OpenServer.

 But it can generate stronger password, with special characers and arbitrary lenght.
 Program generate proposals and user can choose (and modify) by own taste.